google/balloon-learning-environment/docs/about.rst

 #############

-A balloon can have a critical failure by running out of power, flying too low, or having a bad superpressure.
+A balloon can have a critical failure by running out of power, flying too low, or having a superpressure that is too high or too low.
 Each of these are partially protected by a safety layer, but in extreme conditions there can still be critical failures.